ShikharSadhu/NorthBridge/README.md

 - `scripts/` helper scripts for local workflows
 - `docs/` architecture and contract documentation

+## Live Deployed

+The website is Live on: https://north-bridge.netlify.app/ Check it out!

 ## Quick start (full stack)

 From the repository root: